 Most probably, your trip to Turkey will start from Istanbul which is connected to 116 countries across the world.
 Istanbul is the most developed city in Turkey.
 Also, it is one of the biggest metropolises in the world.
 It’s also among the most connected cities in the world with direct flights to 294 destinations in 116 countries.
 You can start you honeymoon in Turkey with a small culture trip in Istanbul by visiting the ancient masterpieces.
 World famous landmarks such as; Hagia Sophia, Blue Mosque, Topkapı Palace, Galata Tower and many other museums and bazaars are waiting for you to explore.

 After spending a few days in Istanbul, you can head to the central Turkey, to the land called as Cappadocia.
-This area is one of the most popular tourist destinations not just in Turkey but in the worlds.
+This area is one of the most popular tourist destinations not just in Turkey but in the world.
 Fascinating landscape of Cappadocia was formed 60 millions year ago when the volcanic ashes of the nearby mountains were shaped by the force of winds and rains.
 The area is home to cave hotels which offer incredibly romantic experiences.
 Watching the breathtaking views during the sunrise and a hot air balloon tour must definitely be in your Turkey bucket list.

 The Turkish Riviera